Code-Institute-Submissions/onAPlateCatering/README.md

 - I would like to contact to see if a special dish can be made for my event, (i.e. can you customize the menu).
 - I would like to be able to request a quote.
 - I would like to see reviews from other customers who used service.
-- I would like to see a gallery of offerings such as cakes etc and again if customize.
+- I would like to see a gallery of offerings such as cakes etc and again if  this can be customized.

 #### On A Plate Catering owner

-- I want to attract my target audience and ask them sufficient information to offer a quote.
+- I want to attract my target audience and obtain sufficient information from them to offer a quote.
-- I want to obtain new corporate clients for repeat event catering.
+- I want to gather new corporate clients for repeat event catering.
-- I want to see if there is an appetite for lunch offerings for corporate clients.
+- I want to see if there is lunch offerings appetite for corporate clients.
 - I want to increase my brand awareness and social following.
 - I want to speak to customers who view my website and may be interested in service.
 - I would like to offer ability to secure booking with deposit post receiving a quote.